sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 **अजाशकृत् तुषाग्निञ्च भूगत्र्ते त्रितयं क्षिपेत्।
 तस्योपरिस्थतं खल्बंतप्तखल्वमिति स्मृतम्॥**

-***The first process of purification of [Mercury](# "Any one of these eleven processes is sufficient for the purpose.").***
+***The first process of purification of Mercury[^20].***

+[^20]: "Any one of these eleven processes is sufficient for the purpose."

   Mercury renounces its lead blemish by being rubbed in a hot mortar for the whole day with ram's fur, powdered turmeric, powdered brick, soot, and lime juice.
-It renounces its tin blemish by being rubbed with powdered root of bisala and of [ankotha](# "For provincial and Latin names for all the plants etc., referred to in this book, see foot note in Appendix.").
+It renounces its tin blemish by being rubbed with powdered root of bisala and of ankotha[^21].
 Blemish due to impure foreign matters is removed,if mercury is rubbed with the gum-like kernel of the fruit of aragbadha.
 Evil properties of fire are removed from mercury. by its being rubbed with the powdered root of chitraka.
 Rubbing with powdered black dhustura plant removes the subtleness of mercury.
 Its poisonous properties are removed by its being rubbed with the powdered Triphala.
 The stone blemish of mercury is removed by its being rubbed with the powdered Trikatu; whereas it is purged of its blemish due to inability to stand the heat of fire, by being rubbed with the Trikantaka.

+[^21]: "For provincial and Latin names for all the plants etc., referred to in this book, see foot note in Appendix."

   For the removal of each of the blemishes, mercury is first of all to be sifted through a fine piece of cloth, and then rubbed with one sixteenth its weight of the powder of each of the things prescribed, including the juice of kanya.
 After the rubbing is over, the mercury is to be taken out of the hot mortar, and washed each time in an earthen pot, containing hot aranala.